facebook/create-react-app/template/README.md

 With this setup Netlify will build and deploy when you push to git or open a pull request:

 1. [Start a new netlify project](https://app.netlify.com/signup)
-2. Pick your Git hosting provider and select your create-react-app project
+2. Pick your Git hosting service and select your create-react-app repository
-3. Set the `Dir` to `build` and `Build command` to `npm build`
+3. Click `Build your site`

 **Support for client site routing:**